modem7/modem7/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m working as a Cyber Security Managed SIEM Engineer and contributing to frontend and backend in my spare time as a hobby.
+- :telescope: I’m working as a Managed SIEM Infrastructure Engineer and contributing to frontend and backend in my spare time as a hobby.

 - :seedling: Exploring Technical Content Writing.